steffichoi/e-cal/README.md

 - to do list in side bar showing to do items for this date ->// add task button present? or click on time slot?

-- can navigate to next week through drop down menu as header
-- navigate to daily view when date column clicked on ->// add task button present? or click on time slot? (liking time slot idea more,  but need to implement time slots)
+->// add task button present? or click on time slot? (liking time slot idea more,  but need to implement time slots)

 - view of monthly schedule through drawer navigator